XcalableMP/manual/en/coarray.rst

    sync memory [stat=..] [errmsg=..]

 In XMP/C, if synchronization is successful, "XMP_STAT_SUCCESS" which is the constant defined in xmp.h is assigned to status.
-If any of the images have already ended, "XMP_STAT_STOPPED_IMAGE" is substituted to status.
+If any images have already ended, "XMP_STAT_STOPPED_IMAGE" is substituted to status.
 In case of other errors, a value other than the above two values is assigned to status.

-Similarly, if synchronization is successful in XMP/Fortran, "STAT_STOPPED_IMAGE" is assigned to the variable on the right-hand side of stat=, and if any image has already ended, "STAT_STOPPED_IMAGE" is assigned.
+Similarly, if synchronization is successful in XMP/Fortran, "STAT_STOPPED_IMAGE" is assigned to the variable on the right-hand side of stat=, and if any images have already ended, "STAT_STOPPED_IMAGE" is assigned.
 In case of other errors, a value other than the above two values is assigned.